 Can’t Believe It’s Vegan Cream of Mushroom Soup

-This recipe is dedicated to my mom, who assisted this photo shoot and served as my taste-tester during recipe development.
+This recipe is dedicated to my mom, who helped test and finalize the recipe a few years ago.

-Btw, just because she’s Momma TKG doesn’t give me a pass on my recipes.
-If something isn’t right, she’ll be 100 with me.
-We just don’t do hurt feelings here at TKG HQ…and I cherish honest feedback.
-Thanks mom…this recipe’s become a hit!
+Btw, just because she’s Momma TKG doesn’t mean I get a pass on my recipes.
+If something isn’t right, she’ll let me know.

 And…it’s soup season!

-It’s also very similar to my Lightened Up Vegetarian Mushroom Stroganoff, which gets served over pasta noodles.
+It’s also very similar to my Vegetarian Mushroom Stroganoff, which gets served over pasta noodles.
 YUM!

 - uses unsweetened almond milk in place of heavy cream